 - Integrated with analytics to measure traffic and empower decision making

-Without an inbound-ready website, your organization will struggle to generate high volumes of organic traffic and will be unable to effectively generate conversions and leads.
+Without a lead generation website, your organization will struggle to generate high volumes of organic traffic and be unable to generate conversions and leads effectively.

-If you’re not seeing results from your digital marketing, despite high value and consistent content generation—likely your current website isn’t up to the task.
+If you do not see your digital marketing results, despite the high value and consistent content generation—likely your current website isn’t up to the task.